HOW TO BEAT JETLAG

 TRY TO BOOK A LAYOVER

 No-one likes to sleep on planes.
 If they do, they’ve probably paid to travel First Class with unlimited chocolate strawberries and a fully reclining bed.
 If this isn’t an option, book a flight with a layover halfway through the journey.
-Not only will this make your flight a little cheaper, you can get booked into an airport hotel with a shower and a comfy bed.
+Not only will this make your flight a little cheaper, but you can also get booked into an airport hotel like ours in Paris, Heathrow, Gatwick and Amsterdam.
+These airport hotels are equipped with showers and comfortable beds to ensure you have a great stay.
 Trust us – it’ll make a world of difference.

 It’s always tempting to head to the bar at the airport – why wait to get the party started, right?
 WRONG.
 Jetlag is bad enough, let alone jetlag with a hangover from those cute little liquor bottles from duty-free.
 Alcohol and altitude are a bad combination, it dehydrates your body and will leave you having a fragmented night’s sleep.
 The same goes for caffeine; coffee will boost your energy at all the wrong times.
 Limit yourself to one strategic espresso when you arrive at your destination.
 The best thing you can do for your body is hydrate as much as possible during a flight.